-(a) Classification - Financial assets and financial liabilities
+(a) Classification

 Financial assets

 Financial assets are recognised initially at fair value.
 After initial recognition, financial assets are measured at fair value or amortised cost, determined on the basis of both (a) the Fund's business model for managing the financial assets; and (b) the contractual cash flow characteristics of the financial asset.